 “I knew we were in trouble with all the rain and lack of sun,” says Monica Hamway, owner of the farm with her husband James.
 “Lavender is susceptible to root rot, mold and fungi.
 They went into winter stressed.
 In spring, they woke up early but there was not enough sun and we had two frosts.
 We didn’t lose all the lavender; some lived.
 We lost our hook.
 Our business is agritourism.
 People come to the farm to see our lavender.”
 Orchard View is not just about lavender, though.
 Tai chi, yoga, paint & sip and, of course, just pure relaxing and picnicking, if you like, in a serene and tranquil landscape is what the farm is all about.
 Though they have lost income from selling lavender bouquets and commercial photography, the English lavender thrives as does the shop filled with lavender products and other goodies made locally.

-Hamway has adapted to counter lost revenue, selling her products at events and festivals such as Sussex County Harvest, Honey and Garlic Festival in October.
-But she will dig up and replant her French lavender plants that take three to five years to reach maturity for those famously fragrant bouquets.
+Hamway has adapted to counter lost revenue, selling her products at events and festivals.
+But she had to dig up and replant her French lavender plants that take three to five years to reach maturity for those famously fragrant bouquets.
 Says Hamway, “We’re praying for Mother Nature to be kinder to us because that will determine the future of our business.”
 Meanwhile, come soak up the beauty!